 Compression molding:

-A compression-molded part is known as fibre-reinforced plastic.
+A compression-molded part is known as fiber-reinforced plastic.
 So, when a raw material like plastic block, rubber block, plastic sheet, or granules, it is called so.
-The plastic preform use in compression molding does not contain reinforcing fibres.
+The plastic preform used in compression molding does not contain reinforcing fibers.
 In this molding, a preform or charge of SMC or BMC is placed into the mold cavity.
-The mold is then closed and the material is formed and cured inside using heat and pressure. compression molding is known for its excellent detailing for geometric shapes ranging from pattern and relief detailing to complex curves and creative forms, to precision engineering.
+The mold is then closed and the material is formed and cured inside using heat and pressure. compression molding is known for its excellent detailing for geometric shapes ranging from pattern and relief detailing to complex curves and creative forms to precision engineering.

 Autoclave and vacuum bag: